-Calculations of 'Average age' are conducted through the IHS Maritime & Trade Sea-web Database, which is publicly available (subject to subscription) at https://maritime.ihs.com/EntitlementPortal/Home/Information/Seaweb\Ships.
+Calculations of 'Average age' are conducted through the UNCTAD Stat Database, which is publicly available at https://stats.unctad.org/Maritime.
 The average age is determined based on analysis of aggregated data of ships registered under a particular flag State.